zacbowness/SkyWardQuest/README.md

 # Bugs
 - for some reason 2 or 3 individual particles like to flicker between runes (its just wild magic I think)
+- Due to Look_At() Function not working the enemies do not face the direction they are moving

+# Animal Fact
+- Did you know that the axolotl (a type of salamander) can regenerate not just limbs, but also parts of its heart, spinal cord, and even brain? 🦎🧠

+- If an axolotl loses a limb or sustains damage to an organ, it can regenerate perfectly, without scarring.
+Even more impressively, they can regenerate the same limb up to 50 times in their lifetime!
+Scientists study axolotls to better understand regeneration, hoping to one day apply these findings to human medicine.